 Outside of talking about charging capacities, many people do not pay attention to the specifics of EV chargers or any of their possible developments in the future.
+We are no doubt more excited to read about VW’s actual electric car offerings such as the ID.3 or ID BUZZ.
 However, VW is looking to make us all excited about an EV charger for reasons other than how fast it can charge a car.
 They are looking to charge your car with an autonomous robot that takes care of the charging for you at the tap of a button.

 At the time it was seen as just a concept video, but today Volkswagen have unveiled a physical concept of the robot and their intention to continue development on it.
 Volkswagen describes the charging process as such:

 The charging robot – started via an app or Car-to-X communication – operates totally autonomously.
 It independently steers the vehicle to be charged and communicates with it: from opening the charging socket flap to connecting the plug and decoupling it.
 The entire charging process takes place without any human involvement whatsoever.
 To charge several vehicles at the same time, the mobile robot moves a trailer, essentially a mobile energy storage unit, to the vehicle, connects it up and then uses this energy storage unit to charge the battery of the electric vehicle.
 The energy storage unit stays with the vehicle during the charging process.
 In the meantime, the robot charges other electric vehicles.
 Once the charging service has ended, the robot independently collects the mobile energy storage unit and takes it back to the central charging station.